 |Examples of accounts payables are:

-Accounting recognition is an important aspect in every company, and each company should follow the various accounting principles which are globally recognized, such as the US Generally Accepted Accounting Principles and International Financial Reporting Standards.
-Books should be prepared in accordance of these two whichever applies to the company and should be check and thoroughly audited by an external auditor who can give a sign off to the end of the audit which in turn increase the credibility of the company to its shareholders.
+Accounting recognition is an important aspect of every company, and each company should follow the various accounting principles which are globally recognized, such as the US Generally Accepted Accounting Principles and International Financial Reporting Standards.
+Companies should prepare books by these two methods, whichever applies to them.
+Furthermore, an external auditor should check and thoroughly audit the books and provide a sign-off at the end of the audit.
+It enhances the credibility of the company and reassures its shareholders.

-This has a been a guide to the top difference between Account Payable vs Accrued Expense.
-Here we also discuss the Account Payable vs Accrued Expense key differences with infographics and comparison table.
+This has been a guide to the top difference between Account Payable vs Accrued Expenses.
+Here we also discuss the key differences between the Account Payable vs Accrued Expenses with infographics and a comparison table.
 You may also have a look at the following articles to learn more –